prawnsgamers/prawnsgamers.github.io/prawns/Home.md

 folder: /prawns
 permalink: /
 layout: default
-description: The home page of the Prawns subsite on prawnsgame.org.uk.
+description: "The home page of the Prawns subsite on prawnsgame.org.uk.
 Learn about the original abstract strategy board game Prawns, invented by Zachary Barnett and Daniel Sherlock, and its history.
-Remember: Prawns is fun!
+Remember: 'Prawns is Fun!'"
 published: true

 #Links